-5.1 Appointment of New Non-Executive Directors
+7.2 Appointment of New Non-Executive Directors

 The Board, through the Governance, Remuneration & Nomination Committee, reviews the size and composition of the Board and the mix of existing and desired competencies annually.
-The Governance, Remuneration & Nomination Charter sets out the responsibilities of the committee.

 If it is necessary to appoint a new director to fill a vacancy on the Board or to complement the existing Board, a wide potential base of possible candidates is considered, and external consultants are engaged to assist in the selection process if required.